Consent in the case of sexual relations, consists of voluntarily giving – or not giving – consent.

 Keep in mind:

-- You can withdraw your consent at any time.
+- You can withdraw your consent at any time, even if you already said yes.

 - A person who has been using drugs or alcohol is not able to give consent because the consent is not informed.